s4022757/DMS1_Blog_2_Electric_Boogaloo/posts/Week_5.md

 ---
-title: Week 5 in DMS1 round 2 electric boogaloo
+title: Week 5
-published_at: 2025-03-07
+published_at: 2025-04-22
-snippet: fillme.
+snippet: Colour and Illustrator tools.
 ---